Craig Morton: College career

 Morton played college football at the University of California, Berkeley, under head coach Marv Levy and assistant coach Bill Walsh, both future NFL head coaches and members of the Pro Football Hall of Fame.
 Morton became the starter in the sixth game of his sophomore season in 1962.
 Back then his nickname was "Big Hummer" and his production dominated the Golden Bears offense output.

 As a sophomore in 1962, he only played in the last five games because of a knee injury he suffered in practice while returning punts.
-He still managed 905 passing yards, a 54% completion rate and 9 touchdowns.
-As a junior in 1963 he already owned most of Cal's all-time quarterback records.
+He still managed 905 passing yards, a 54% completion rate, and 9 touchdowns.
+As a junior in 1963 he already owned most of Cal Berkley's all-time quarterback records.

 In his three seasons as a starter at Cal, he never played on a winning team.
 He completed 185 of 308 passes for 2,121 yards and 13 touchdowns in his senior season in 1964, but even with a losing 3–7 record, he was recognized for his talent and contributions by being named first-team All-American over other winning quarterbacks.
 He also received the W. J. Voit Memorial Trophy, given to the best player on the Pacific Coast and the Pop Warner Trophy, given to the best senior player.
 In the balloting for the Heisman Trophy won by John Huarte of Notre Dame, Morton was seventh, ahead of Joe Namath of Alabama and Gale Sayers of Kansas.

 Morton finished his college career with 4,501 passing yards (a Pac-8 record), and most of Cal's All-time passing records, including: